 Apparently not that long ago, (well, maybe twenty years or so) Ko Nang Yuan had been just another undisturbed and secluded island.
-Simple huts with no electricity was the order of the day.
+Simple huts with no electricity were the order of the day.
 Freshwater had to be brought in from neighbouring Ko Tao.
 If you wanted to wash, (there were no showers then) you could purchase a bucket of water for a few Baht and then douse yourself down.
 That's all changed as tourism has turned that all around.

 These islands are known for their superb coral reef so snorkeling and scuba diving is a must.
 If you like, you can even take scuba diving lessons here.
 If you are lucky enough, you may just spot a black-tipped reef shark or a turtle.
 The giant stone boulders on the beach are sculptured by water and wind over many years.
 The wind can get very strong during the monsoon season and waves are known to lap these shores.
 Perhaps not the best time to visit.

-As far as being a day-tripper on the island, you can relax on the beach, swim and snorkel in the translucent emerald green waters, have a drink and a bite to eat at the one and only bar and restaurant on the island, walk up to a majestic 360 degree viewpoint or just explore the wonderland.
+As far as being a day-tripper on the island, you can relax on the beach, swim and snorkel in the translucent emerald green waters, have a drink and a bite to eat at the one and only bar and restaurant on the island, walk up to a majestic 360 degrees viewpoint or just explore the wonderland.
 All in one day by foot.

 There are no roads here either, which means no cars, bikes, buses or pollution.
 That is of course apart from gases emanating from those thundering six-cylinder tractor engines attached to the longboats.
-Don't you just love that sound.
+Don't you just love that sound?

 Incidentally, if you decide to have something to eat at the only restaurant, be prepared to pay for it.
 I mean really pay for it.
 The restaurant belongs to the Nangyuan Island Dive Resort establishment, so food and drink prices are at least three to four times higher than at Ko Tao.
-The owners and staff are fully aware that they have total monopoly and therefore take full advantage.
+The owners and staff are fully aware that they have a total monopoly and therefore take full advantage.

 If you're an overnight guest, this is an entirely different entity as lunch is slightly cheaper, but don't take my word for it, get a second opinion.
 As a day visitor and short on funds, it's best to return from whence you came and have lunch there.
-If you do decide to stay I believe that the barbecue fish is the preferred choice, though there is a selection of both Thai and Western food.
+If you do decide to stay I believe that the barbeque fish is the preferred choice, though there is a selection of both Thai and Western food.

 If you're short on time and are on a single day trip, you may want to consider visiting Ko Nang Yuan after lunch in the afternoon as the morning day-trippers tend to cause the islands to become a little congested.
-Also the best season to visit is when the weather is at its coolest from November until February.
+Also, the best season to visit is when the weather is at its coolest from November until February.
 It's probably best to stay away during the wet season due to the northeast monsoon.
 That is from September until late October

 Firstly, there is Nang Yuan Pinnacle, a granite peak with boulder swim-throughs featuring morays and reef sharks.
 Then there's Green Rock classified as a maze of boulder swim-throughs, caves and canyons with similar fish and shark species.
-A third dive site is the double rock formation aptly named Twins, which are covered in corals and sponges and set amidst a colorful coral garden backdrop.
+A third dive site is the double rock formation aptly named Twins, which are covered in corals and sponges and set amidst a colourful coral garden backdrop.

-Last but certainly not least are the Japanese Gardens which derived their name from from the hundreds of hard and soft coral formations found around here.
-This site is particularly safe for beginners and most popular for anyone wanting to do a bit of snorkeling.
+Last but certainly not least are the Japanese Gardens which derived their name from the hundreds of hard and soft coral formations found around here.
+This site is particularly safe for beginners and most popular for anyone wanting to do a bit of snorkelling.
 For the more experienced diver, there are a number of excellent dive sites between Ko Nang Yuan and Ko Tao

-The north island is a tree-clad rocky outcrop whose shallow reef makes it ideal for snorkeling.
+The north island is a tree-clad rocky outcrop whose shallow reef makes it ideal for snorkelling.
 There's little in the way of beach except for a bit of sandbank linking the island to the other two.

 Perched on stilts and partly hidden among all the rocks and trees are a few wooden bungalows which form part of the Nangyuan Island Dive Resort.
 This particular island resort establishment also has its accommodation spread over all three of the islands here.

 The middle island is the smallest of the three retreats, parts of which are strewn with large recessed boulders.
 Small as it may be, some of the beaches here offer shade in the form of palm groves.
-The water is deep enough for swimming and snorkeling.
-Part of the reef stretches down towards a horse-shoe inlet sprinkled with boulders and plenty of coarse sand.
+The water is deep enough for swimming and snorkelling.
+Part of the reef stretches down towards a horseshoe inlet sprinkled with boulders and plenty of coarse sand.
 It also features hard and soft coral.

 Just so you know, should you wish to take in the spectacular views from the south island's highest point, it will take you approximately 30 minutes to reach.
 Simply follow the signposts to the viewpoint which you'll see are dotted along the way.

 Once at the top, you'll be richly rewarded with fantastic views.
-And did I mention that this could be an excellent opportunity for your romantic overtures, but that, I'll leave wholly up to you.
+And did I mention that this could be an excellent opportunity for your romantic overtures, but that, I'll leave wholly up to you?
 Now would be the time to take those selfies and any other photos.